thaalesalves/amaranthtrpg/system/character_creation.md

 When we think of Hjofring Stone-Bone, the name suggests a tank, someone strong, bulky, tough.
 We can start imagining what his temper and attitude will be like (this is an important step, once we get there).
 Let's go with "short-tempered tank" for Hjofring.

 ### Choosing a race
 Names are something very personal, and you're free to use the names you see fit for your characters.
 But when we speak of ethnicities within the Elder Scrolls Universe, there are some patterns that can be followed to help you through character creation.
 Just like in real life, different cultures and languages have different names.
-Sometimes they are completely different names, and sometimes they are translated versions of a name in a different language (i.e., John (en) -> João (pt) -> Juan (es) -> Johannes (de) etc.).
+Sometimes they are completely different names, and sometimes they are translated versions of a name in a different language (i.e., Ioánnis (gre) -> Ioannes (lat) -> John (en) -> João (pt) -> Juan (es) -> Johann (de) etc.).

 The name Hjofring suggests us our character is a Nord, or of Nord ancestry - possibly hailing from Skyrim.
 If we already have a more detailed background for the character we can go with that.
 Let's say that Hjofring is a Nord born in Eastmarch, more precisely in the town of Kynesgrove.
 Therefore, our character sheet will show him as a Nord.